-DISCUSSION BY BOARD AND STAFF MEMBERS: Commissioner Johnson inquired if the petition before the board is the amended petition or the original petition; and when Attorney Small replied it is the petition as amended by the downward density which is presently before the Board, Commissioner Johnson inquired if it is enforceable and Attorney Small answered in the affirmative.
+DISCUSSION BY BOARD AND STAFF MEMBERS: Commissioner Johnson inquired if the petition before the board is the amended petition or the set original petition; and when Attorney Small replied it is the petition as amended by the downward density which is presently before the Board, Commissioner Johnson inquired if it is enforceable and Attorney Small answered in the affirmative.
 In reply to further questions, he explained that the method of review which accompanies the Planned Unit Development Plan offers a high degree of control, superior to any trust, since there are legal and practical engineering zoning requirements which can be followed, reviewed and controlled all during the plan.
 Mr. Boose added there is little danger of the County having on its hands an unfinished subdivision since sufficient surety will be required to insure that all public improvements such as streets are completed.

-"I don't believe there has ever been a project that has generated more interest and received more consideration than this one," Commissioner Lytal commented, adding "We are confronted with the orderly development of a tremendously large area either by one person or by many people."
-He predicted the Board will be faced for many years to come with the development of the western part of the County, and it is the Board's responsibility to see that this development is done properly.
+"I don't believe there has ever been a project that has generated more interest and received more consideration than this one," Commissioner Lytal commented, adding "We are confronted Commissioner Lytal commented, adding "We are confronted with the orderly development of a tremendously large area either by one person or by many people."
+He predicted the Board will be faced for many years to come with the develop-ment of the western part of the County, and it is the Board's responsibility to see that this development is done properly.
 "Growth means problems," he said, "and we are confronted with it every day, and I'm quite sure it's not going to stop.
-There are millions of people who want to move to Florida, and public officials on every level of government must do everything possible to make this growth orderly."
+There are millions of people who want to move to Florida, and public officials on every level of government must do every-thing mossible to make this growth orderly " thing possible to make this growth orderly."